jinlab-washu/Jin-lab.manual/README.md

 **Software**
   * [Docker](./tools/Docker.md "Docker")
-    * Washu Compute clusters use Docker containers that pre-installed with all the necessary packages for analysis instead of downloading individual programs to the cluster
+    * Washu Compute clusters use Docker containers that come pre-installed with all the necessary packages for analysis instead of downloading individual programs to the cluster

 **Quality Control Analyses**
 * [PCA Analysis using LASER](./quality_control_analyses/pca_analysis_w_trace.md)